skydoves/ColorPickerPreference/README.md

 ```

 #### save and restore
-If you want to save selector's position or get selected color past, you should setPreferenceName to ColorPickerView. <br>
+If you want to save selector's position and get selected color in the past, you should set ColorPicker's <br>
+Preference name using __setPreferenceName__ method. <br>
-In case of ColorPickerDialog, colorpickerView.saveData() will be invoked automatically when PositiveButton be pressed. <br>
+In case of ColorPickerDialog, saveData() method will be invoked automatically when PositiveButton be selected. <br>
 Then selector's position will be restored when be created ColorPickerDialog. so just setting setPreferenceName is done.
 ```java
 ColorPickerView colorPickerView = builder.getColorPickerView();